St. Petersburg, Russia is one of those cities that you have to see at least once in your life.

 It is there that I finally started exploring the city and falling in love with St. Petersburg even more.

-I also love taking pictures which I post every so often on my Instagram.
+I also love taking pictures that I post every so often on my Instagram.

 What do you like about St. Petersburg?